bsherin/tacticdocs/docs/_build/_sources/Tile-Commands.rst.txt

     :param float top_val: Specify the value range.

-    :param str color_palette_name: iT name of the matplotlib color_palette.
+    :param str color_palette_name: The name of the matplotlib color_palette.
 These can be selected by the user using the palette_select option type.